 Exclusive trend analysis and insights into Canada’s venture capital ecosystem from John Rikhtegar, Director of Capital at RBCx

 With so much attention paid to how much individual startups raise, analysis of a crucial part of Canada’s private capital food chain has been mostly neglected—until now.
-At LPFest, part of this year’s Startupfest in Montreal, John Rikhtegar, Director of Capital at RBCx, previewed a first-of-its-kind report containing exclusive research and analysis of the last 10 years of Canadian venture capital (VC) fundraising activity.
+At LPFest, part of this year’s Startupfest in Montreal, John Rikhtegar, Director of Capital at RBCx, shared exclusive research and analysis of the last 10 years of Canadian venture capital (VC) fundraising activity.

 While every month brings new headlines that celebrate successful funding rounds, the truth is none of this capital exists in isolation.
 The health of Canada’s startup ecosystem can’t be properly understood by simply analyzing how many startups get funded, or even how much they raise.
 Rather, we must study how venture funds, themselves, raise money from their own set of investors, otherwise known as limited partners or LPs.